Rebels Motorcycle Club (Canada)

 In the early eighties, as the Reapers grew more powerful and the Rebels less so, the Rebels were warned by the Reapers not to fly the "Alberta" lower rocker on threat of club warfare, so members of the Rebel's Calgary chapter used "Southern Alberta" for the lower rocker and Edmonton members flew "Northern Alberta".
 King's Crew, meanwhile, were tolerated in their use of "Calgary" as the lower rocker, while the Saskatchewan Rebels, at that point being the dominant club in that province, flew "Saskatchewan" as their lower rocker.
 In September 1998, the Saskatoon Rebels were patched over to the Hells Angels and the Apollos of Regina became the primary Hells Angels support club there.

 The Edmonton chapter of the Rebels folded in 1997, soon after the arrest of secretary-treasurer Scott Jamieson but reopened soon after, however many of its former members joined the Angels.
 In 1998 the Rebels Saskatoon Chapter were patched over by the Hells Angels.
-In October 2001, Joey "Crazy Horse" Morin, Vice President acting on behalf of Pete Sorenson (president) for the Edmonton chapter of the Rebels Motorcycle Club, first contacted the Bandidos with the aim of "patching over", this was the only remaining chapter of the Rebels at the time that have not patched over to the Hells Angels.
+In October 2001, Joey "Crazy Horse" Morin, Vice President acting on behalf of Pete Sorenson (president) for the Edmonton chapter of the Rebels Motorcycle Club, first contacted the Bandidos with the aim of "patching over", this was the only remaining chapter of the Rebels at the time that had not patched over to the Hells Angels.
 At a party at Kellestine's farm, Morin and the other Rebels were not impressed with Kellestine's eccentric behavior, seeing the Bandido treasurer Luis "Chopper" Raposo get high on various drugs and a "coked out" Muscedere lose his temper and beat up one of his "brothers" over a trivial matter.

 In 2004, Joey "Crazy Horse" Morin, a.k.a.
-Joey Campbell, a former associate of the Edmonton chapter of the Rebels, and Robert Charles Simpson were gunned down outside an Edmonton strip club.
+Joey Campbell, a former associate of the Edmonton chapter of the Rebels, and Robert Charles Simpson, were gunned down outside an Edmonton strip club.
 At the time of the murders, the Bandidos website identified Morin as a probationary member and Simpson as a hangaround.
-Sources close to the investigation speculated at the time that Morin and Simpson were in Edmonton to set up shop and the murders were committed by a group (hells angels) opposed to that happening.
-To date no arrests have been made and the file is still officially open and active.
+Sources close to the investigation speculated at the time that Morin and Simpson were in Edmonton to set up shop, and the murders were committed by a group (Hells Angels) opposed to that happening.
+To date, no arrests have been made and the file is still officially open and active.

 The Rebels were listed as an Outlaw Motorcycle Gang by Criminal Intelligence Service Canada.